Updated Axiom vs. the Older Version

 The OR Axiom

-remains unchanged for the winter of 2016-17, and this is a good thing.
+leaves little to be desired.
 The hood fits great, even with a helmet on, and includes a wire-lined brim that provides great weather protection and adjustable fit.
 The handwarmer pockets, while residing a bit low on the body, extend so high vertically that even if pinched by a waistbelt, provide plenty of room for hands and accessories.
 The drawstring buckles could be improved, especially the one on the back of the helmet.

 What makes the Axiom such a great jacket for climbing, skiing, and other active pursuits is its mobility and fit.
 Like the Arc'teryx Alpha FL